peperonie35/TTGO-T-MatchWatch/README.md

 easy way to create new apps

+easy way to store data or settings (with SPIFFS)

-apps: stop watch app, wifi remote app, calc app, battery info app, semi-finished settings app
+apps: stop watch app, wifi remote app, calc app, battery info app, settings app

 <h2>I plan to add:</h2>

 Alarm to wake me up (didn't start working on that)

-Permanent settings (no reset at reboot) (didn't start working on that)

 Bluetooth (with a companion app to allow notifications) (currently working on that)